Michelle-Lisowski/Von/README.rst

 * Update Procbot from development branch

 The second option will pull the code from the ``master`` branch, and you'll need to setup your token again.
-The third option will pull the code from the ``development`` branch, and you'll need to setup your token again.
+The third option does the same, but for the ``development`` branch.

-These two options require `Git <https://git-scm.com/>`_ to function properly.
+The last two options require `Git <https://git-scm.com/>`_ to function properly.

+Note that when running your own instance of Procbot, you will also need your own server invite link.

 Requirements
 ------------